telerik/reporting-docs/report-items/report-item/overview.md

  * __ExternalStyleSheets__

-	You can use this Report property to import styles created previously and stored in XML files.
+	You can use this Report property to import StyleSheets created previously and stored in XML files.
 See the article [Exporting and Reusing Style Sheets]({%slug telerikreporting/designing-reports/styling-reports/exporting-and-reusing-style-sheets%}) for details.

  * __UnitOfMeasure__